 Skirting boards can be seen as one of the finished products of a room.
 Even though this may be so, there are times and occasions where skirting boards may need to be removed.
-Some examples of this include:
+Some examples of when removing skirting boards are necessary include:

-* The skirting board is old or worn.
+- The skirting board is old or worn, needing replacement

 This guide will give you some tips on how to remove skirting boards and some of the things to look out for.